Updated March 18, 2026

 Frequently Asked Questions About Rhodes

-No — high heels and pointed shoes are banned at archaeological sites to protect ancient surfaces.
+No — high heels and pointed shoes are banned at all archaeological sites in Greece to protect ancient surfaces.
 Fines up to €900.
 Wear flat, soft-soled shoes.

-No — 70% of every Greek beach must be free of commercial sunbeds.
+No — Greek law requires 70% of every beach to be free of commercial sunbeds.
 You always have the right to set up your towel on the free section.
+Use the MyCoast app to report violations.

 Also Visiting Nearby...